dataforcanada/decentralized-distribution-labs/README.md

 * **Cloud-Native First:** Priority is given to performant, system-to-system file formats (e.g., Parquet) to enable high-throughput applications without the need for local parsing.
 * **Persistent Identification:** Every dataset version is assigned a DOI for citation and immutability.
 * **The FAIR Data Catalog:** Global metadata is aggregated into a single, queryable **[FAIR Data Catalog](https://stac-utils.github.io/stac-geoparquet/latest/spec/stac-geoparquet-spec/)**.
 This catalog acts as the "brain" of the system, tracking all versions and DOIs, and directing users to the optimal source within our multi-tier storage network:
-* **[Source Cooperative](https://source.coop/dataforcanada)** serves as our **primary mirror** for all datasets, including large-scale products like orthoimagery.
+    - **[Source Cooperative](https://source.coop/dataforcanada)** serves as our **primary mirror** for all datasets, including large-scale products like orthoimagery.
-* **[Zenodo](https://zenodo.org/communities/dataforcanada/)** serves as our repository for **long-term academic preservation** and provides a high-speed mirror for European users.
+    - **[Zenodo](https://zenodo.org/communities/dataforcanada/)** serves as our repository for **long-term academic preservation** and provides a high-speed mirror for European users.
-* **[The Internet Archive](https://archive.org)** is utilized **strategically** for specific datasets to ensure historical redundancy.
+    - **[The Internet Archive](https://archive.org)** is utilized **strategically** for specific datasets to ensure historical redundancy.
+    - **[Data for Canada Infrastructure](https://www.dataforcanada.org/infrastructure/)** is utilized **strategically** for specific datasets of high-value.

-### Decentralized Distribution (BitTorrent)
+### Decentralized Distribution

-We are piloting BitTorrent to maximize infrastructure resilience.
-By leveraging [HTTP Web Seeding (BEP 19)](https://www.bittorrent.org/beps/bep_0019.html), torrents will be seeded simultaneously by Source Cooperative, Zenodo, Data for Canada infrastructure, and community peers.
+We are piloting a <abbr title="Peer-to-Peer">P2P</abbr> technology, to maximize infrastructure resilience.
+By leveraging the [P2P HTTP  consumption feature](https://www.bittorrent.org/beps/bep_0019.html), users will be able to download simultaneously from Source Cooperative, Zenodo, Data for Canada infrastructure, and community peers.
 This ensures high availability without a single point of failure.
 Current laboratory work is available in the [Decentralized Distribution Labs](https://github.com/dataforcanada/decentralized-distribution-labs).

 ## Work in the Lab: Smart Nodes

-To further democratize access and ensure the persistence of Canada’s open data, we are experimenting with the features defined in previous work done by [Academic Torrents](https://academictorrents.com/docs/mirroring.html#smartnodes).
+To further democratize access and ensure the persistence of Canada’s open data, we are experimenting with the features defined in previous work done by other organizations.

 A Smart Node functions as a "set-it-and-forget-it" volunteer server, an automated library branch for our data infrastructure.

 * **Automated Mirroring:** Unlike a standard download, a Smart Node automatically synchronizes with our central **FAIR Data Catalog**.
 It intelligently fetches new or "at-risk" datasets to ensure they remain available even if the central portal experiences downtime.
 * **Volunteer-Powered Resilience:** This model allows partner institutions (ex. universities, research labs) and public volunteers to donate bandwidth and storage.
 By running a Smart Node, contributors actively protect vital Canadian datasets from being lost or gated.

 * **Dynamic Storage Management:** The node software monitors network health to optimize resource usage.
-Leveraging BitTorrent's capability for **selective piece mapping**, the node does not need to store the entire catalog.
+Leveraging the  <abbr title="Peer-to-Peer">P2P</abbr> technology's capability for **selective piece mapping**, the node does not need to store the entire catalog.
 Instead, it identifies specific file indices or "rare" pieces within the metadata and sends granular `REQUEST` messages for only those blocks.
 This allows a node with limited storage (ex.
 500GB) to provide critical redundancy for a much larger archive (ex.
 50TB) by surgically targeting only the data that is currently under shared.

 We are currently refining the concepts from [smart-node-transmission](https://github.com/academictorrents/smartnode-transmission) to work seamlessly with our catalog, enabling a fully decentralized data mesh for Canadian geospatial information.